ftrackhq/integrations/doc/using/exporting_project.rst

 Apply tags
 ^^^^^^^^^^

-When the shots are correctly named, you are ready to start the tagging process.
+When the clips are correctly named, you are ready to start the tagging process.
 Select the context tags you want to use and drop them on your clips.

 .. seealso::